buildpacks/rfcs/text/0000-layer-origin-metadata.md

 <!-- - What is the impact of not doing this? -->

-There's a big problem right now around reproducibiility, and given that build reproducibility is a stated goal, something has to be done.
-Until something is done, reproducibilty is not easy.
+There's a big problem right now around traceability, which affects reproducibility in practice.
+Given that build reproducibility is a stated goal, something has to be done.
+Until something is done, traceability, and hence reproducibility, is not simple.

 <!-- - Why is this proposal the best? -->